-Aging: The wine is aged for 32 months between French oak barrels and Slovenian oak casks, Bottled unfiltered on July 2015.
+Aging: The wine is aged for approximately 30 months between French oak barrels and Slovenian oak casks

 Description: Intense ruby red.
 Dry, with generous body, harmoniously balanced and velvety texture.
 Classic, ripe red-fruit, long finish, rich and very elegant.
 Spices, violet, plums and intense tar, very typical for the Brunate vineyard.